catinsurance/IsaacBlueprints/docs/hidden/crash_course_toc.md

 ---
 <!-- start -->
 ???- info "Crash course table of contents"
+    The crash course is still a work in progress!

     1. Creating a mod.
         1. [Creating the mod.](../tutorials/crash_course/creating_a_mod.md/)
         2. [Uploading a mod.](../tutorials/crash_course/uploading_a_mod.md)